THE SIGNS Study - III & IV

 THE SIGNS STUDY - III

 Recruitment is currently ongoing for THE SIGNS Study – III.
-National University of Singapore (NUS) has contracted a survey research company, ML Research Consultants Pte Ltd, to collect data for this study.
-Invitation letters informing eligible participants or households of their selection for the study will be sent out on a rolling basis through 2023 and 2024.
-Interviewers hired by ML Research Consultants Pte Ltd will visit eligible participants or households for data collection.
+National University of Singapore (NUS) has contracted the Institute of Policy Studies (IPS) Social Lab at NUS to collect data for this study.
+Invitation letters informing eligible households of their selection for the study will be sent out on a rolling basis through 2024 and 2025.
+Interviewers from IPS Social Lab will visit eligible households for data collection.

-New participants who meet all the following criteria:
+Participants who meet all the following criteria can join THE SIGNS Study-III:

 • Singapore Citizen or Permanent Resident